BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

 - _Pause_ the entire protocol in case of attacks or emergent vulnerabilities.

 **NOTE** that all 3 roles above are asigned by the factory admin after protocol deployment.
-After deploying the protocol, the deployer MUST transfer the admin roles to a multisig wallets.
-Read details about [admin roles HERE](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/adapter%20&%20admin%20roles.md).
+After deploying the protocol, the deployer MUST transfer the admin roles to a multisig wallets [(details of admin roles HERE)](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/adapter%20&%20admin%20roles.md).
+Nevertheless, NO admin role can withdraw liquidity, keeping the principle of noncustodial AMM.

 # Testcases
 2 sheets with skewness https://docs.google.com/spreadsheets/d/1Smc8OTL4EaiyXJ6chdxViT3GJI5w3Fpz/edit?usp=sharing&ouid=101802233739943862069&rtpof=true&sd=true